The affectionate, adventurous, and bold Airedale Terrier is intelligent but stubborn at times.

 They also should not constantly have one or more litters available.
 This may be a sign of a backyard breeder, which means you may end up with a sick or unsocialized puppy.

-A reputable breeder is willing to provide references of previous customers.
+A reputable breeder is willing to provide references from previous customers.

 They should want to meet you in person before you buy instead of simply selling online and shipping you the puppy.